MicrosoftDocs/dynamics365smb-docs/business-central/product-sell.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: microsoft partner
-ms.date: 04/01/2020
+ms.date: 08/12/2020
 ms.author: edupont

 ---
 # Become a Reseller of [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]

 Expand your business opportunity with [!INCLUDE[d365fin](includes/d365fin_md.md)]!

 If you specialize in Cloud solutions, Office 365, SharePoint, industry solutions, analytics, ERP, CRM, accounting software, and/or business process optimization software/services, Business Central is a new opportunity.

-[!INCLUDE[d365fin](includes/d365fin_md.md)] can help you differentiate and deepen customer relationships by giving you the capability to deliver an end-to-end business management solution that’s connecting people and processes like never before, embedded within familiar Microsoft Office tools that small and medium businesses use every day.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] can help you differentiate and deepen customer relationships by giving you the capability to deliver an end-to-end business management solution that's connecting people and processes like never before, embedded within familiar Microsoft Office tools that small and medium businesses use every day.

 ## Get started